timkimadobe/aepsdk-core-ios/Documentation/Testing/JSONValidation.md

     - `path: "items"` refers to the array *container* itself (e.g., used for `.equalCount`).
     - `path: "items[*]"` refers to *every element inside* the array (e.g., used for `.anyOrder` or `.typeMatch` on items).
     - **Requirement**: Applying options to the container (e.g. `"items"`) does not affect element ordering.

-### Implicit vs. Explicit
-- You only specify exceptions (e.g., "allow any order here", "allow different value here").
-- This "exception-based" configuration makes tests more readable by highlighting what is *special* about the validation.